Mike McMahan: Career

 McMahan, a native of Chicago, first worked in production as an assistant at The Second City.
 From there, he was hired by Scott Rudin Productions as a production assistant, and worked on Drawn Together and South Park.

+Beginning in 2011 on Twitter, McMahan created the parody account @TNG_S8, a "guide" to the unaired eighth season of Star Trek: The Next Generation.
+In 2015, these posts were reworked into book form, and published as the official parody guide Warped: An Engaging Guide to the Never-Aired 8th Season.

 McMahan served as a writer and producer on Rick and Morty.
 He was one of the first writers hired for the series, as he had met co-creator Justin Roiland while working at 20th Century Fox Animation.
 McMahan described himself as "kind of the sci-fi guy" of the staff, and was promoted to showrunner for the show's fourth season, though he left during production to work on other projects.
 In 2018, he won the Primetime Emmy Award for Outstanding Animated Program for his work as a supervising producer on the episode "Pickle Rick".
+He left the series shortly afterwards.